-The clicker is a handheld student response device that gives your professor instant feedback about student responses to in‐class questions and quizzes.
+Using the student response system (SRS) gives your professor instant feedback about student responses to in‐class questions and quizzes.
+The SRS can be used via a handheld clicker device or an app on your smart phone or laptop.

-All incoming freshmen and new transfer students will receive a clicker, regardless of your major or the classes you are taking.
-This device is yours to keep and will be used in many of your classes at the School of Engineering.
+All incoming freshmen and new transfer students will receive a clicker device and a ResponseWare license, regardless of your major or the classes you are taking.
+The device is yours to keep and will be used in many of your classes at the School of Engineering.
 Take care not to lose it!

-If you are not a first-, second-, or third-year student, and your professor has informed you that you will be using clickers in class, you can borrow a clicker from the FITL Center for a semester at a time.
+If you did not receive a clicker or license as a new student and your professor has informed you that you will be using SRS in class, you may borrow a clicker from the FITL Center for a semester at a time.
 Bring your class schedule and your student ID to LC 444 to make arrangements to borrow a clicker.

-In addition, if you expect to use clickers in many of your classes, you may be interested in purchasing one to keep.
-Individual clickers may be purchased through the Turning Technologies Student Store.
-Please contact email@example.com to get the access code for the NYU store.
+In addition, if you expect to use SRS in many of your classes, you may be interested in purchasing a clicker or license.
+Individual clickers and licenses may be purchased through the Turning Technologies Student Store.
+Please contact tandonSRS@nyu.edu for information about ordering from the store.

-Once you have received your clicker, it will need to be registered with Blackboard.
-This lets your professor know that you are participating in clicker activities and can help you if you lose your clicker.
+Once you have received your clicker or license, they will need to be registered in NYU Classes.
+This lets your professor know that you are participating in poll activities and can help you if you lose your clicker.

-If you received a ResponseWare license, you must also register the software by creating an account.
+If you received a ResponseWare license, you must activate your license by creating an account.

-The School of Engineering uses the ResponseCard RF LCD Student Response System, which communicates through radio frequency.
+Tandon uses the ResponseCard RF LCD clicker device, which communicates through radio frequency.
 It is lightweight, compact in size and has a range of 250 feet.

 The clicker is powered by two coin-cell CR2032 (3.0V) lithium batteries.
 The average battery life is 6 to 12 months.
 After that time, you will need to purchase replacement batteries.
 These batteries can be purchased at low cost from electronics retailers like Best Buy and Target, as well as drug stores like Duane Reade, Walgreens, or CVS.

-The Student Guide provides detailed information about how clickers are used at the School of Engineering and what to do if you encounter any difficulty with your clicker.
+The Student Guide provides detailed information about how the SRS is used at the School of Engineering and what to do if you encounter any difficulty with your clicker or ResponseWare app.

-For any issue you have with your clicker, whether it be lost, broken or anything else, the first thing to do is notify your professor.
-If you do not, your responses may not be counted in a clicker poll.
-For answers to Frequently Asked Questions, consult the Student Tech Guide.
+For any issue you have with your clicker device or app, whether it be lost, broken or anything else, the first thing to do is notify your professor.
+If you do not, your responses may not be counted in a response poll.
+For answers to Frequently Asked Questions, consult the Student Guide.

 You should notify your professor immediately.
-After letting them know that your clicker was lost, please stop by our office (LC 444, inside Dibner Library) with a debit or credit card to order your replacement clicker online.
+After letting them know that your clicker was lost, please stop by our office (LC 444, inside Dibner Library) with a debit or credit card to order your replacement clicker.
+The ordering process is completed online, so please do not bring cash.
 We will provide a temporary clicker you can use in class until your new one arrives.

 If your clicker is not working properly, you should notify your professor immediately.